 Kaamran’s interest in drawing cartoons began at the age of ten when his mother brought home a Walter Foster-Preston Blair animation instruction book.
-At the age of twelve, inspired by the work of Don Martin and Jim Unger, Kaamran decided he wanted to be a cartoonist.
+By the age of twelve, inspired by the work of Don Martin and Jim Unger, Kaamran had decided he wanted to be a cartoonist.
 Drawing came easily, but not knowing how to write humor at that age was a problem, and his early efforts came to naught.

 In 1993, following a Bachelor of Music, Kaamran came across Mischa Richter’s book, The Cartoonist’s Muse, in which the venerable New Yorker cartoonist describes in great detail the process and techniques of generating ideas.
 Kaamran found he was actually able to write humor and sold his first cartoon – to King Features for use in their single-panel comic, The New Breed.

 In 1995 Kaamran moved to New York to study Illustration at Parsons School of Design.
 He dropped out after a year, and spent some time living and working in Manhattan.
 During this time, he made his first cartoon submissions to The New Yorker, but sales were not forthcoming.